-During 2020/2021, the net cost or valuation of non-current assets (Property, Plant & Equipment) recorded on the Authority's Balance Sheet showed a net increase of £15.642m, from £267.258m to £282.900m.
-This movement was largely the result of expenditure on Assets Under Construction of £8.5m, £3.7m of assets commissioned or added and net revaluation gains of £3.2m.
+During 2021/2022, the net cost or valuation of non-current assets (Property, Plant & Equipment) recorded on the Authority's Balance Sheet showed an increase of £15.5m, from £282.9m to £298.4m.

+This movement was largely the result of £7.6m expenditure on Assets Under Construction, including £3.7m on the Ebbw Valley Railway Project, a further £4.8m of additions or enhancements to existing assets, disposals of £1.7m and asset revaluations of £4.7m, as summarised below:

-Note 25.1 (pages 62-64) provides further detail of the additions, disposals, appropriations, depreciation and revaluation that comprise the overall net decrease in value during the year.
+Note 25 (pages 62-64) provides further detail of the additions, disposals, appropriations, depreciation and revaluation that comprise the overall net increase in value during the year.